 Trying to get your vitamins through your cream

-While vitamin C can be helpful when applied to the skin, vitamin B isn’t quite as effective.
-“Many forms of vitamin B (like B12) can only be absorbed in the small intestine, so no matter how much is loaded into your moisturizer or serum, it’s not going to make a difference,” Dr. Shah says.
-“Vitamins like niacin (vitamin B3) can have an effect on the skin’s texture and color, but your skin can’t absorb them.
-If you really want to tap into the power of vitamin B to improve your skin’s glow and appearance, stick to eating leafy greens like spinach, asparagus, beans, and peas.”
-Uncover the signs that your skin care products are bad for your skin.
+While vitamin C can be helpful when applied to the skin, vitamin B isn't quite as effective.
+"Many forms of vitamin B (like B12) can only be absorbed in the small intestine, so no matter how much is loaded into your moisturizer or serum, it's not going to make a difference," Dr. Shah says.
+"Vitamins like niacin (vitamin B3) can have an effect on the skin's texture and color, but your skin can't absorb them.
+If you really want to tap into the power of vitamin B to improve your skin's glow and appearance, stick to eating leafy greens like spinach, asparagus, beans, and peas."
+(Load up on those healthy veggies and avoid these foods dermatologists wouldn't eat.)

 Forgetting to moisturize your lips